 What is the free introductory seminar?

 At the introductory seminar you will meet one of our guides.
 At the seminar, the guide will give you a detailed presentation about the meditation method and what can be achieved.
 Of course, you will get the opportunity to ask any questions that you might have.
-Please note that there is no meditation at the introduction.
-In order to start meditating, membership is required.
 You can book your free introduction here.

 How does a meditation session work?

 The meditation method is guided and very simple.
 You sit comfortably on a cushion or in a chair and follow the meditation method with your mind as it is guided.
-In the beginning, the meditation is guided individually, but as soon as you feel comfortable with the method you can meditate together with others in our big room.
+In the beginning, the meditation is guided individually, but as soon as you feel comfortable with the method you can join the group meditation in our big room.
 The meditation is neither physically challenging, nor focused on any breathing techniques or mantras.
 The guides at the center will follow you through your meditation journey, and will do their best to make sure that you get a positive meditation experience.